Mecides-Management-SL/ai-chatbot/README.md

 ## Model Providers

-This template uses the [Vercel AI Gateway](https://vercel.com/docs/ai-gateway) to access multiple AI models through a unified interface.
-The default configuration includes [xAI](https://x.ai) models (`grok-2-vision-1212`, `grok-3-mini`) routed through the gateway.
+This template uses the [Vercel AI Gateway](https://vercel.com/docs/ai-gateway) to access Claude 3.5 Sonnet with a 200k context window, perfect for processing large documents.
+The configuration includes Claude 3.5 Sonnet for all model types (chat, reasoning, title generation, and artifacts).

 ### AI Gateway Authentication